 However, it's still a disease with a lot of ‘unknowns’.
 If your horse is diagnosed, plan ahead for eventual blindness, and change your management practices and training and riding practices accordingly - see Owners Tips below.
 Implementing these changes sooner than later puts you both at an enormous advantage - if your horse does become blind, they can make the difference between a terrified or potentially dangerous horse to a successfully managed, happy horse.
 Best case scenario is that if your horse does develop ERU and eventually becomes blind, you may still be able to continue riding.

-A horse with untreated ERU can be a danger to himself and to others - horses and humans - around them.
-As the eyesight becomes worse, they will be more likely to bump into things, and more likely to react suddenly if he is surprised by a human coming up to them without speaking to them first.
-If the owner doesn’t realise that their horse is losing their eyesight, they won't handle him correctly and there's every likelihood that someone will get hurt.
+A horse with untreated ERU can be a danger to themselves and to others - horses and humans - around them.
+As the eyesight becomes worse, they'll be more likely to bump into things, and more likely to react suddenly if they're surprised by a human coming up to them without speaking to them first.
+If the owner doesn’t realise that their horse is losing their eyesight, they won't handle them correctly and there's every likelihood that someone will get hurt.

 Equine recurrent ERU is very painful to the horse.
 The most common signs are puffy, watering eyes, squinting, and red blood vessels at the sides of the eye and in the lids.
 Horses will often be photophobic (very sensitive to the sun and often to any light).
 In some eyes you can notice a white cloudiness or a blue or green tint.
 Another major sign to look for is a pupil that is constricted when the horse is in a darkened stable.
 A constricted pupil indicates that it is in spasm, and is very painful.
 Immediate treatment is needed to alleviate the spasm.